 The Internet is at the heart of a technological revolution that presents society with the opportunity to manage, exchange and interpret information electronically.
 It represents an unprecedented opportunity for multimedia, global information exchange.
 In itself the Internet is the physical infrastructure over which information can move.
 It provides an increasingly dense electronic connectivity between people in our society.
 The capacity of that infrastructure to allow movement of information is important with a clear analogy between bandwidth and roadwidth.
 However, it is how that connectivity and capacity is used that is of greater interest - i.e. the ways in which information can be represented and accessed.
 The two principal forms of information exchange over the Internet are electronic mail (email) and the world wide web (web).
-The latter allows information to be presented and accessed in the form of text, images (picture stills and video) and sound.
 The web was only invented in 1993 and yet web pages worldwide already number billions.
 The number of emails worldwide sent daily is now many billions.
+Just as physical mobility is undertaken to access people, goods, services and opportunities, so too is 'virtual mobility' using the Internet a means, increasingly, to achieve access.